What’s in a name? The story of Revelstoke’s Mt. Begbie - Creston Valley Advance

 Mayor Gary Sulz said it has yet to come up in city council and probably won’t.

-While Sir Matthew Begbie Elementary School in Vancouver has been asked to change its name, school district superintendent Mike Hooker said Begbie View Elementary hasn’t.
+While there has been discussion over Sir Matthew Begbie Elementary School’s name in Vancouver, school district superintendent Mike Hooker said Begbie View Elementary has stayed out of the spotlight.

 The Revelstoke school was built in 2012; the name was chosen after a contest.
 It combined Mt.
 Begbie Elementary and Mountain Elementary, the two former schools that the new one replaced.